 The wine merchant stiffened, his head snapping a bit backwards.
 The air chilled.
 I knew I had just said the wrong thing, and now I would have to face his wrath.

 We were standing in the L’Etiquette Cave a Vins wine shop on the Ile St.-Louis, in the very center of Paris.
 I had wandered in simply because it was a wine store, only to find they sold natural wines, sometimes called bio wines (biodynamic).
-While I browsed, I had just listened to him give his spiel to some another would-be customers, how they are a shop that only sold natural wines.
-He flipped through some photos of vineyards, showing them the difference in the vines, before explaining that they offer a tasting, a degustation.
+While I browsed, I had just listened to him give his spiel to some other would-be customers, how they are a shop that only sold natural wines.
+He flipped through photos of vineyards, showing them the difference in the vines, before explaining that they offer a tasting, a degustation.
 It costs €20, he told them, in a voice that conveyed the finality of the price.
 Natural wine is not cheap.
 “I say the same thing to everyone,” he is telling them.
 “If I change my speech, you cannot trust me.”

-At the time, I was renting a short-term apartment in Paris, hanging out for a while, and had noticed this trend already around Paris, natural wine.
+At the time, I was renting a short-term apartment in Paris, hanging out for a while, and had noticed this trend already around the city, natural wine.
 Let’s define: Natural wine is organic, but it’s much more than that.
 It’s vinification done without any of the dozens of additives that wine can contain, as little filtration as possible, and either no or minimal sulfur usage.
 Look at a bottle of wine and you’ll notice it may read “Contains sulfites”.
 Sulfites especially is a dirty word for natural wine makers, though some do use a little.
 Wine doesn’t always travel well without it.

 Natural wine thus is less controlled, the taste less uniform.
 The first thing you’ll notice may be the color.
 The reds are less dark, less intensive, and the whites can be darker, even cloudy.
 The taste is rather different.
 It tastes more of the grape juice that it is.
 It’s less musty and deep.
 There’s a freshness to it that I image, if you get used to it, could make regular wine taste seem almost contrived.
 Some still taste yeasty.
 I can see why some people don’t take it seriously, thinking it’s just trendy.
 I had been seeing wine bars featuring natural wines around Paris for a bit, and I liked the taste.